john-org/2-react-Intro/readme.md

 }
 ```

+Click on the Add Pirate button.

 ---

 ## React Forms

-Take the first input field as an exemplar.
+Using the first input field as an exemplar.

-Ptate and onChange:
+- add state to store the pirate name,
+- a label with `htmlFor`,
+- an input id that matches the value of htmlFor,
+- a value attribute that displays the pirate name
+- an onChange property that runs a function when the user enters information

 ```js
 const [pirateName, setPirateName] = React.useState("");